 Since Gibraltar has entered Schengen, UK citizens may require an ETIAS visa waiver in the future to visit “the Rock.”

 This new ETIAS Visa Waiver Program is expected to go live in 2023.
+This does not affect those with European golden visa or citizenship.
 It will require all visitors from visa-free countries visiting the Schengen Zone to apply online and receive travel authorization before entering any Schengen countries, including Gibraltar.